Andrea Alberti

 Andrea Alberti (born 15 January 1985 in Desenzano del Garda) is a professional Italian football player who plays as a forward for Orceana.

 Club career

 Early career

 Alberti played 3 games in Serie A for Brescia Calcio during the 2002–03 season.

 Italian football scandal

-On 18 June 2012, Alberti was banned 3-year and 6-month due to 2011–12 Italian football scandal.
+On 18 June 2012, Alberti was banned for 3-years and 6-months due to 2011–12 Italian football scandal.
 His appeal was accepted by Tribunale Nazionale di Arbitrato per lo Sport (TNAS) of CONI in December 2012, which Alberti's ban was canceled.

 Mantova

 On 7 June 2013 Alberti was signed by Mantova F.C.
 He was released on 5 December.

 International career

 Alberti represented Italy U–19 at the 2004 UEFA European Under-19 Football Championship.